Gadaa: Research

 Several scholars have studied Gadaa.
-Asmarom Legesse wrote that Gadaa is "one of the most astonishing and instructive turns the evolution of human society has taken".
+Eritrean Anthropologist Asmarom Legesse wrote that Gadaa is "one of the most astonishing and instructive turns the evolution of human society has taken".
 In addition to his Harvard PhD dissertation, Legesse published a book, Oromo Democracy, that positions Gadaa as an African democracy that could inform constitutional thinkers.
 Donald N. Levine said Gadaa is "one of the most complex systems of social organization ever devised by the human imagination".
 For Jalata, Gadaa represents "the totality of Oromo civilization".

 Role of women

 Primarily, Gadaa system is an ancient philosophy of socio-political system that responsible for regulating Political stability, Economic growth, social services, Cultural commitments, Ethical contract of the religious order of the Oromo society and practice Gadaa Democracy that require equal participation of both male and female.
 Still academically debatable as Oromo women have no influences throughout the age of Gadaa decree or clan leadership structure but the wife of designated Abbaa Gadaa is equitably treated like the Abbaa Gadaa himself.
 Siinqee feminist represent women in the Gadaa system.